ManiMatter/decluttarr/README.md

 You may run this locally by launching main.py, or by pulling the docker image.
 You can find a sample docker-compose.yml in the docker folder.

+## Dependencies
+Use Sonarr v4 & Radarr v5 (currently 'nightly' tag instead of 'latest'), else certain features may not work correctly.
+Use latest version of qBittorrent.

 ## Getting started
 There's two ways to run this:
 - As a docker container with docker-compose
 - By cloning the repository and running the script manually

-Both ways are explained below and there's an explanation for the different settings below that
+Both ways are explained below and there's an explanation for the different settings below that.

 ## Docker
 1) Make a `docker-compose.yml` file